Michael Koman: Post-Late Night

 Following the end of Nathan for You, Koman returned to New York, where he began writing for Saturday Night Live during the summer of 2017.
 In so doing, he earned his ninth Emmy Award nomination for his contributions to variety show writing ensembles.
 He previously won the award once, as a member of the Late Night writing team in 2007.
 He has also won six Writers Guild of America awards throughout his career.

+In 2025, Koman co-wrote and co-created 3 episodes of The Paper with Greg Daniels.

 Personal life

 Koman married actress and comedian Ellie Kemper on July 7, 2012.
 The two had met backstage at Late Night with Conan O'Brien and had even appeared together in at least one sketch.
 Kemper shared the story of their engagement on The Ellen DeGeneres Show in early 2012.
-While Koman is Jewish, the couple has two sons, James and Matthew, born in 2016 and 2019 respectively, whom they are raising according to Kemper's Roman Catholic faith.
+While Koman is Jewish, the couple has two sons, born in 2016 and 2019 respectively, whom they are raising according to Kemper's Roman Catholic faith.